peterspackman/blog/docs/awscc_workshop/1-pair-energies.md

 ### Exercise 2: Basis Set Superposition Error (BSSE) Correction

 When calculating interaction energies, basis set superposition error (BSSE) can lead to overestimation of binding.
 The Boys-Bernardi counterpoise correction addresses this by using ghost atoms to ensure consistent basis sets.

+The source of this error is basically that the electrons have more degrees of freedom to relax when the basis set size increases, so if we have a complete basis set for each monomer then there should ideally be no BSSE!.

 <Tutorial
   title="BSSE Correction with Counterpoise Method"